-Home > General > License Plates on the Moon
+Home > General > The Moon

 Home > General > Unregistered or Uninhabited Territories > Moon

 Home > Americas > United States of America > Events - Moon Landing: Apollo 15

 Several miniature license plates were manufactured by Boeing, makers of the Lunar Roving Vehicle (LRV), especially for Apollo 15 commander Dave Scott as a memento of the first lunar rover.

 The miniature plates were made of lightweight aluminum and measure 32 mm x 20 mm in size.
 They are marked with the registration number LRV 001 with MOON at the top, the year 1971 at the bottom and the NASA (North American Space Administration) and Boeing logos in the upper corners.